 Antimicrobial resistance in microorganisms is currently generating headlines and poses a significant threat to human health worldwide.
 Methicillin-resistant Staphylococcus aureus (MRSA), penicillin-resistant Staphylococcus aureus, vancomycin-resistant enterococci, and mycobacterium contamination are particularly concerning.
 Many of these pathogens are resistant to various antibacterial medications, including TB.
 Because of the current status of chemotherapeutic resistance mechanisms, it is easier to develop innovative antimicrobial medicines that block key bacterial targets.
 In this context, current research into antibacterial drugs has focused on the enzyme aminoacyl-tRNA synthetase (AaRS).
 These enzymes play an important role in protein production because they catalyze the formation of aminoacyl-RNA.
-Protein production halts when these enzymes are appealing therapeutic targets for the treatment of bacteria(Julian Gregston Hurdle et al., 2020).
+Protein production halts when these enzymes are blocked, limiting bacterial growth in both in vitro and infectious settings.
+These enzymes are appealing therapeutic targets for the treatment of bacteria(Julian Gregston Hurdle et al., 2020).